ladeblayze/PySpark_Streaming_Application/README.md

 Spark Structured Streaming on Kubernetes with Kafka

-A production-ready Spark Structured Streaming application that processes restaurant events from Kafka, applies transformations, and writes the results to another Kafka topic — all orchestrated on Kubernetes with the Spark Operator.
+A Spark Structured Streaming application that processes restaurant events from Kafka, applies transformations, and writes the results to another Kafka topic, all orchestrated on Kubernetes with the Spark Operator.

-📋 Prerequisites
+Prerequisites

 Docker Desktop (with Kubernetes enabled) or Minikube